shineshadow/Global-News-Intelligence-Platform/docs/specifications/MASTER_TECHNICAL_SPECIFICATION.md

 ## 1. Project Vision

-Build a self-hosted, AI-assisted global news intelligence and monitoring platform capable of continuously collecting, organizing, translating, analyzing, correlating, and alerting on information.
+Build a self-hosted, AI-assisted global news intelligence and monitoring platform capable of continuously collecting, organizing, translating, analyzing, correlating, and alerting on information, while also identifying known and emerging future events, scheduling pre-event monitoring, escalating collection around critical events, and linking incoming reporting to expected and observed real-world developments.

 The system is intended to go significantly beyond a conventional RSS reader such as [Inoreader](https://www.inoreader.com/).

 The fundamental unit of the system is not merely an article or feed item.
 The system will distinguish between:

 #### Source

-- Organizations
+* Organizations
-- Websites
+* Websites
-- Government agencies
+* Government agencies
-- Election commissions
+* Election commissions
-- Courts
+* Courts
-- Military agencies
+* Military agencies
-- YouTube Channels
+* YouTube channels
-- Social Media Platforms
-- Other Publishers
+* Social media platforms
+* Other publishers and information sources

 #### Document

-- Individual articles
+* Individual articles
-- Video Transcripts
+* Video transcripts
-- Social Media Platform Posts
+* Social media posts
-- Press Releases
+* Press releases
+* Government publications
+* Official statements
-- Scraped Webpages
+* Scraped webpages
-- Other Items
+* Other individual items collected by the platform

 #### Story

-A collection of documents describing essentially the same underlying news or development regardless of source, type or language.
+A collection of documents describing essentially the same underlying news or development, regardless of source, content type, or language.
+A story may evolve over time as new documents and developments are discovered.

+#### Calendar Event

+A known, scheduled, recurring, or AI-discovered future occurrence tracked by the Intelligence Calendar.
+Calendar Events may trigger pre-event monitoring, temporary monitors, source-polling escalation, and other automated collection activities before and during the expected occurrence.

 #### Event

 The real-world occurrence represented by one or more evolving stories.
+An Event may originate from a previously known Calendar Event or may be identified only after relevant documents and stories begin to emerge.

 #### This distinction enables the system to:

-- Consolidate dozens of articles into a single evolving story.
+* Consolidate dozens or hundreds of documents into a single evolving story.
-- Recognize cross-language reporting about the same event.
+* Recognize cross-language reporting about the same story or real-world event.
-- Genuinely identify new developments.
+* Correlate incoming reporting with known or expected Calendar Events.
+* Distinguish between what was scheduled or expected and what actually occurred.
+* Identify genuinely new developments within an existing story or event.
+* Proactively increase monitoring before important known events occur.
+* Automatically connect documents, stories, and observed events to the Intelligence Calendar.
-- Practically eliminate repetitive alerts.
+* Practically eliminate repetitive alerts while preserving alerts for meaningful new developments.

 ---